Understanding Forex Margin and Leverage

 Using leverages can have extreme effects on your accounts if it is not used properly.
 Trading larger lot sizes through leverage can ratchet up your gains, but ultimately can lead to larger losses if a trade moves against you.
 Below we can see this concept in action by viewing a hypothetical trading scenario.
 Let’s assume both Trader A and Trader B have starting balances of $10,000.
 Trader A used his account to lever his account up to a 500,000 notional position using 50 to 1 leverage.
 Trader B traded a more conservative 5 to 1 leverage taking a notional position of 50,000.
 So what are the results on each traders balance after a 100 pip stop loss?

 Trader A would have sustained a loss of $5,000, loosing near half their account balance on one position!
 Trader B on the other hand fared much better.
 Even though Trader B took a loss off 100 pips, the dollar value was cut to a loss of $500.
 Through leverage management Trader B can continue to trade and potentially take advantage of future winning moves.
-Typically traders have a greater chance of long-term success when using a conservative amount of leverage.
+FXCM believes clients have a greater chance of long-term success when a conservative amount of leverage is used in their trading.
+Here is a recent study completed of thousands of FXCM accounts (“Traits of Successful Traders: How Much Capital Should I Trade Forex With?”).
 Keep this information in mind when looking to trade your next position and keep effective leverage of 10 to 1 or less to maximize your trading.